constellation-app/constellation/CoreImportExportPlugins/src/au/gov/asd/tac/constellation/plugins/importexport/docs/import-from-jdbc.md

 To share the template do the following:

-1. Click on Help -&gt; User Directory
+1. Click on Help -> User Directory
 2. Navigate to the folder called **ImportDelimited**
 3. Give the appropriate .json file to a recipient
 4. Upon receiving the file, they can follow these steps to save that